The Paris Agreement

 - Climate financing for developing countries

-In the Paris Agreement the countries confirm their promise to mobilise 100 billion USD a year from public and private sources as from 2020 for the climate efforts of the developing countries.
+In the Paris Agreement, Parties commit to mobilise 100 billion USD a year from public and private sources starting from 2020 for climate mitigation and adaptation efforts to assist developing countries.

-A new goal for financing for developing countries shall be set no later than by 2025 for the subsequent period.
-The Paris Agreement makes it possible to more countries to contribute to the financing.
+A new goal for financing for developing countries shall be set no later than 2025 for the subsequent period.
+The Paris Agreement makes it possible for more countries to contribute to the financing system.

-- Entry into force and the further negotiation process
+- Entry into force and further negotiation processes

-The Paris Agreement becomes effective when at least 55 countries, representing at least 55 percent of the global greenhouse gas emissions, have ratified the agreement in their respective parliaments.
-The Danish ratification is made as a parliamentary resolution and thereafter as a joint EU resolution.
-The future work will be to finish the negotiation about the constituent elements of the agreement and the implementation of same.
-The coming years, negotiations will be about political issues concerning the ambition mechanism and climate financing for developing countries as well as technical codes of practice as to among other things market mechanisms and reporting rules.
+The Paris Agreement entered into effect on November 4th 2016, as the requirement of ratification by at least 55 countries, representing at least 55 percent of the global greenhouse gas emissions was met.
+Danish ratification was made as a parliamentary resolution and thereafter as a joint EU resolution.
+Future work will focus on constitutive and implementation elements of the agreement.
+In the coming years, negotiations will be particularly concentrated on the ambition mechanism and climate financing for developing countries, as well as technical codes of practice, market mechanisms and reporting rules.